HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 {{ figure_markup(
   image="most-common-bounce-domains.png",
   caption="Top 10 stateful bounce domains.",
   description="This chart presents the top 10 stateful bounce domains, indicating the frequency with which they appear on desktop and mobile websites, measured by the percentage of pages they are found on.
-These domains are used for various purposes including tracking and, interestingly, show a shift in prevalence between desktop and mobile, with `indapass.hu` being most common on mobile and `medium.com` being more common on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQIBO5Jzld2vEAQ69_eJQV00i_dTTz4jcRUHUDXdpqtA3bKoJrkcoMwjQCO9vzjXDB4IGYkKw6Ma1Lk/pubchart?oid=1199006042&format=interactive", sheets_gid="1855869877", sql_file="most_common_bounce_domains.sql"
+These domains are used for various purposes including tracking and, interestingly, show a shift in prevalence between desktop and mobile, with `indapass.hu` being most common on mobile and `medium.com` being more common on desktop. medium.com leads with 0.009% of mobile and 0.013% on desktop pages. `indapass.hu` follows at 0.012% primarily on mobile. note.com accounts for around 0.004% of pages.
+The remaining domains — queue-it.net, photoshelter.com, payhip.com, streamlit.io, elsevierhealth.com, mistore.jp, kcrwork.com, and imodules.com — each represent roughly 0.002% or less.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQIBO5Jzld2vEAQ69_eJQV00i_dTTz4jcRUHUDXdpqtA3bKoJrkcoMwjQCO9vzjXDB4IGYkKw6Ma1Lk/pubchart?oid=1199006042&format=interactive", sheets_gid="1855869877", sql_file="most_common_bounce_domains.sql"